fedeizzo/zettelkasten/icns.md

 * what is XSS attack?
 Give a high level description of how to mount it
 * what is a Phishing attack?
 Give a high level description how to mount it
 * what are the main mitigation measures for injection attacks?
 And for CSRF attacks?
 And for XSS attacks?
 And for Phishing attacks?
+* what is the likelihood of an event?
+What is the impact of an event?
+What is the risk of an event?
+What is the risk matrix?
+* define the notion of privacy.
+What is k-anonimity?
+* what is data protection?
+What is LINDDUN?
+* what is the scope of application of the GDPR?
+Who is the data controller?
+Who is the data processor?
+What is the Data Protection Impact Assessment?
+Why does the GDPR propose a risk-based to data protection?
+* what is the difference between the risk evaluated for an organization and the risk of a data processing activity in the GDPR?

 ## TODO list
 - [ ] in cybersec perspectives slides there is a reference to GDPR.
 Check if the content is the same inside GDPR and privacy slides
 - [ ] think to move CIE 3.0 from sslTLS zettel to a new one
 - [ ] write better SAML part
+- [ ] move authentication topics in specific zettel (SSO, SAML, SPID, EII)